 Select Account Settings > Orders > Customer feedback problems.

-Comment that the feedback received is a product review and give some details but keep it concise, then send the message.
+Comment on why you believe the feedback should be removed, giving some details but keeping it concise — then send the message.

 Here’s an example of a message,